 \section{Problem Definition}

-The goal of few-shot classification task is to learn a classifier to predict the label of unseen instances with limited labeled examples during the training.
-Follow the widely-used few-shot setting~\cite{gao2020making,liu2021pre}, we assume that a large pre-trained language model (e.g., BERT) $\mathcal{M}$ can be utilized to fine-tune on a down-stream task with data $\mathcal{D}=\{\mathcal{X},\mathcal{Y}\}$, where $\mathcal{X}$ denotes the instances and $\mathcal{Y}$ indicates the corresponding labels.
-For each task, the number of training instances in each class is $K$, which is usually small (e.g., 8 or 16).
-The goal is to train a prompt-learning strategy that generalize well on unseen examples in the test set $\mathcal{D}_{\text{test}}$ with few labeled training data in $\mathcal{D}_{\text{train}}$.
-To ensure a fair parameter setting, we assume that a validation set $\mathcal{D}_{val}$ is available, and $|\mathcal{D}_{\text{\text{val}}}|=|\mathcal{D}_{\text{train}}|$.
-The test set $\mathcal{D}_{\text{test}}$ is the same as full-data training setting.
+The goal of the few-shot classification task is to learn a classifier to predict the label of unseen instances with limited labeled samples during the training.
+Following the widely-used few-shot setting~\cite{gao2021making,liu2021pre}, we assume that a pre-trained language model (e.g., BERT) $\mathcal{M}$ can be utilized to fine-tune on a downstream task with the dataset $\mathcal{D}=\{\mathcal{X},\mathcal{Y}\}$, where $\mathcal{X}$ denotes the instances and $\mathcal{Y}$ indicates the corresponding labels.
+For each task, the number of training instances for each class is $K$, which is usually small (e.g., 8).
+The goal is to design a prompt learning strategy that generalizes well on the test set $\mathcal{D}_{\text{test}}$ with few labeled training data in $\mathcal{D}_{\text{train}}$.
+To ensure a fair performance evaluation, we assume that a validation set $\mathcal{D}_{val}$ is available, and $|\mathcal{D}_{\text{\text{val}}}|=|\mathcal{D}_{\text{train}}|$.
+The test set $\mathcal{D}_{\text{test}}$ is the same as the full-data training setting.